-UNIT FED STATES SECURITIES AND EXCHANGE C Washington, D.C.
-20549 COMMISSION FORM 10-K ■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES E For the fiscal year ended December 31, 20 OR ☐ TRANSITION REPORT PURSUAN T TO SECTION 13 OR 15(d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-36559 Spark Energy, Inc c.
-(Exact name of registrant as specified in its ch arter) Delaware 46-5453215 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 12140 Wickchester Ln, Suite 100 (713) 600-2600 Houston, Texas 77079 (Address and zip code of principal executive offices) (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of exchange on which registered Class A common stock, par value \$0 0.01 per share The NASDAQ Global Select Market 8.75% Series A Fixed-to-Floati Cumulative Redeemable Perpetual Preferr \$0.01 per share The NASDAQ Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a w Yes □ No ⊠ vell-known seasoned issuer, as defined in Rule 405 of the Securities Act Indicate by check mark if the registrant is not Yes □ No ⊠ required to file reports pursuant to Section 13 or 1 5(d) of the Act. ection 13 or 15(d) of the Securities Exchange Act of 1934 ile such reports), and (2) has been subject to such filing
+UNITED S STATES SECURITIES AND EXCH Washington, D.C.
+2054 MISSION FORM 10-K × ANNUAL REPORT PURSUANT TO SE ECTION 13 OR 15(d) OF THE SEC For the fiscal year ended December OR CHANGE ACT OF 1934 TRANSITION REPORT PURSUANT E SECURITIE ES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 00 Spark Energy , Inc. (Exact name of registrant as specified in its charter) Delaware 46-5453215 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 12140 Wickchester Ln, Suite 100 (713) 600-2600 (4.11 Houston, Texas 77079 or ) (Addre ss and zip code of principal executive offices) ( (Registrant's telephone number, including area code) Securitie s registered pursuant to Section 12(b) of the Ac t: Title of each class Name of exchange on which registered Class A common stock, par value \$0.01 pe er share The NASDAQ Global Select Market Cun 8.75% Series A Fixed-to-Floating Ra nulative Redeemable Perpetual Preferred Stock per share The NASDAQ Global Select Market Securitie s registered pursuant to Section 12(g) of the Ac t: None ate by check mark if the registrant is a well-known Yes ■ No ⊠ own seasoned issuer, as defined in Ru le 405 of the Se ocurities Act rate by check mark if the registrant is not require Yes \( \buildrel{\sigma} \) No \( \otimes \) ed to file reports pursuant to Section 1 3 or 15(d) of th ne Act. the prece past 90 d ding 12 months (or for such shorter period that or 15(d) of the Securities Exchange Act of 1934 during (2) has been subject to such filing requirements for the Regulation ile required to be submitted pursuant to Rule 405 of e registrant was required to submit and post such files). not be co 9.405 of this chapter) is not contained herein, and will orporated by reference in Part III of this Form 10-K or